CodeHarborHub/codeharborhub.github.io/docs/C/operator.md

    printf("a: %d, b: %d, c: %d\n", a, b, c); // Output: a: 5, b: 3, c: 5
    ```

+### Type Conversion in C

+A variable's data type can be changed from one data type to another by type conversion.Type conversion is mainly of two types:
+- Implicit Type Conversion
+- Explicit Type Conversion

+1. **Implicit Type Conversion**:
+   - The type conversion that is done automatically by the compiler is known as implicit type conversion.
+This usually occurs when variables of different data types are used together in an expression in order to avoid loss of data.
+All the variables are upgraded to the data type of variable with largest data type.
+   - Example:
+     ```c
+     #include <stdio.h>
+     int main() {
+     int a = 5;
+     float b = 4.5;
+     float result;
+     result = a + b; // Implicit conversion of 'a' to float before the addition printf("Result: %f\n", result);
+     return 0;
+     }
+     ```

+2. **Explicit Type Conversion**:
+   - Explicit type conversion is when the user explicitly specifies the type to which a variable should be converted.
+This is done using the cast operator `(type)`.
+   - Example:
+     ```c
+     #include <stdio.h>
+     int main() {
+     int a = 5;
+     float b = 4.5;
+     int result;
+     result = a + (int)b; // Explicit conversion of 'b' to int before the addition printf("Result: %d\n", result);
+     return 0;
+     }
+     ```

 ### Key Points about C Operators

 1. **Versatility**: